yanlynnnnn/tp/docs/UserGuide.md

 **:information_source: Notes:**<br>

 * You must enter exactly one parameter.
-* The description parameter is case-insensitive, and at least one keyword from the full description of the expense has to be entered to find the expense.
+* The search using description is case-insensitive. e.g conditioner will match Conditioner.
+* The order of the keywords in the description does not matter. e.g. Lash Extensions Kit will match Kit Lash Extensions.
+* Only full words in the description will be matched e.g. Las will not match Lash.
+* Expenses matching at least one keyword will be returned. e.g. Lash will return Lash Extensions Kit
 * Refer to [Expense Tracker Command Parameters](#451-expense-tracker-command-parameters) for more details about each parameter.

 </div>